DataDog/hiring-engineers/answers.md

   [Set up Virtual Box and Vagrant](https://github.com/hashicorp/vagrant/blob/master/README.md)

-  ** If you're using a mac you might need to enable [this](https://medium.com/@Aenon/mac-virtualbox-kernel-driver-error-df39e7e10cd8)on "System Preferences| Security & Privacy" **
+  ** If you're using a mac you might need to enable [this](https://medium.com/@Aenon/mac-virtualbox-kernel-driver-error-df39e7e10cd8) "System Preferences| Security & Privacy" **

-build your first virtual environment:
+1. build your first virtual environment:

 ``
 vagrant init hashicorp/bionic64

 vagrant up
 ``
-Unforutnately this wasn't working for me, so I decided to create a virutal environment on my MacOS since this would still allow me an isolated working coding environment to install different versions of software for this project:
+Unforutnately this wasn't working for me, so I decided to create a virutal environment on my MacOS since this would still allow me an isolated working coding environment to install different versions of software for this project.
+I'll be using VSCode to edit:

 ``
 $ conda create -n PythonData python=3.7 anaconda
 ``

-  software: DataDog "recruitment candidate" trial
-  Plug in the API (key removed for this exercise)
+  **Software:** DataDog "recruitment candidate" trial Plug in the API (key removed for this exercise)
   ``
   DD_AGENT_MAJOR_VERSION=7 DD_API_KEY= DD_SITE="datadoghq.com" bash -c "$(curl -L https://s3.amazonaws.com/dd-agent/scripts/install_mac_os.sh)"